Hi friend and Welcome!

 - It ships with a windscreen, but one guy said it colored the sound and was unsatisfactory for him.
 You may opt to purchase a separate pop filter.

-- *Included shock-mount has it’s shortcomings.
+- *Included shock-mount has its shortcomings.
 It’s difficult to insert and remove the mic.
-You have to pry the plastic open with a quarter or screw driver.
-It’s not very user friendly.
+You have to pry the plastic open with a quarter or screwdriver.
+It’s not very user-friendly.
 The hinge is also somewhat flimsy and unreliable.
 Needs to be tightened a bit past what is comfortable.
-B1 may flop over if shock-mount isn’t tightened enough.
+B1 may flop over if the shock mount isn’t tightened enough.

-- Zippered case may break over time, but is pretty decent all in all.
+- The zippered case may break over time, but is pretty decent all in all.

-- There is a pad switch for dB cut and a filter switch which cuts down the higher frequencies if you so choose.
+- There is a pad switch for dB cut and a filter switch that cuts down the higher frequencies if you so choose.

-- For recording guitar, you want to stay somewhere between the sound hole and 12th fret.
+- For recording guitar, you want to stay somewhere between the soundhole and the 12th fret.
 Either above

 the sound-hole pointing straight in or pointing towards the 12th fret or vice versa.